lomitaka/MAPFScenario/README.md

 File contains six columns which are divided by space.

-Coumnus:
+Coumnus description:
 1. AgentNo - numbered from 1.
 Defines for which agent action holds.
-2. VertexNo - vertexId as used in pr<date>.pi.
+2. VertexNo - vertexId as used in "pr<date>.pi".
 Specifies Agent position beetween action.
 3. Rotation - can be ommited and set by null.
 Is clockwise value of agent current rotation in degrees.
 Zero is top, supports only nonnegative integer values
 4. Action - it is label which says what action will be performed between current line and next.
 Last action of each agent should be always end.
 5. Duration - if picat script supports action durations (miliseconds).
 It can specify how long each action will take.
 From view point of this file, action is transition beetween current line and the next one.